congca0/congca0.github.io/about.md

         class="timeline-item"
         data-title="Caltech"
         data-field="Physics-Based ML"
-        data-description="At Caltech, I explored how scientific knowledge and physical principles can be incorporated into machine learning, with applications in environmental health and population health."
+        data-description="At Caltech, I explored how scientific knowledge and physical principles can be incorporated into machine learning, with applications in environmental and population health.
+I also developed a 10-year dataset integrating weather, traffic, and air pollution across six Norwegian cities."
       >

         <div class="click-here">